 - The physician will examine the patient and listen to their lungs, which may reveal rales and crackling sounds, which signal infection and inflammation in the lungs.

 - A pulse oximetry test will display the blood’s oxygen levels, and may reveal low levels indicating oxygen is not being absorbed by the lungs.

 - A chest x-ray, or another radiologic test, often provides the definitive diagnosis, revealing where the infection is and the probable extent of the infection.

-There are some preventative measure that you can take to keep yourself or loved ones healthy, during these winter months.
+There are some preventative measures that you can take to keep yourself or loved ones healthy.

 - Experts recommend all people over age 65, or those who are immunocompromised, get a pneumococcal vaccine to help prevent blood, brain, and lung infections from the streptococcus pneumoniae bacteria.
 We recommend that you consult with a physician regarding this vaccine.

 - Pneumonia can happen at any time of the year but it tends to spike during flu season.
 The elderly should get an annual influenza immunization to help prevent influenza.
 The vaccine may not completely thwart influenza, but chances are good that it will help attenuate the disease.